-Assessments can provide useful information about an athlete’s mental skills, communication style, sport learning preferences, competitive nature, personal motivators, leadership characteristics, personality, and level of confidence.
-They can be administered to individuals or teams and a scheduled feedback session can be done to review/interpret your results.
+Psychology assessments can provide useful information about an athlete’s mental skills, communication style, sport learning preferences, competitive nature, personal motivators, leadership characteristics, personality, and level of confidence.
+They can be administered to individuals or teams and a scheduled feedback session can be done to review/interpret the results of your psychological test.

 Research is proving time and time again that Emotional Intelligence (EI) is one of the most critical factors in predicting overall well-being and success, more so than IQ or physical skill.
 Contrary to traditional measures of intellectual intelligence, emotional intelligence is a skill that is not absolute or static – it can change and be developed over time and isn’t something we’re “stuck with” throughout our lives.
 The EQi 2.0 can lead to dramatic increases in performance, interaction with others, and leadership potential.